 We tried this at one point, but it just didn’t get enough traffic or clicks to make it worth it.
 We wanted people to stay more focused on our products and other content.

-These ads got very poor click rates on our blog, so we ultimately decided not to both with them because they do take away from the aesthetics of your blog and can look spammy.
+Recommended ads got very poor click rates on our blog, so we ultimately decided not remove them because they can look a little spammy if you aren’t careful.

 They also offer banners, but we don’t recommend them.
 They look too much like ads and will, again, make your site look spammy, in my opinion.

-Again, make sure to read their Participation Agreement in full before adding links to your blog and to make sure that your blog contains the proper affiliate disclaimers.
+Lastly, we just wanted to remind you again to read Amazon’s Participation Agreement in full before adding links to your blog and to make sure that you are following ALL rules.